The post-5pm (and Junior) code is...

 Dave Gundry and Will Pender – our 2023 Bass and Species winners respectively.

 “Signing in” on the Friday is a typical part of any lure event and you only have to do this once over the weekend.
-This involves initially being present (if possible*) at one of the sign-in points across the county.
-With help from our friends these are:
+This involves initially being present (if possible*) at the Pavilion Centre at the Royal Cornwall Showground, near Wadebridge.
+We will be at the venue from 10am and you are welcome to join us for drinks and snacks before the 12 o’clock dash for cars and vans when fishing begins.
+We’ll hang around until 1pm for any stragglers though!

 NOTE: Junior anglers (under 18) do not sign-in until 5pm.
 See Junior section details.

-What if I can't make it to any of them in time?
+* What if I can't make it to the Showground by 1pm?

 Don’t worry!
-This year is different.
-AFTER 5pm our “sign-in” process goes online!
+Chill out for a few hours.
+From 5pm our “sign-in” process goes online!

 What do I actually need to do?